extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/operation/overview.rst

        +--------------+---------+------------+----------+---------+-------+-----+---------+

 .. note::
-    When adding a new spine or leaf to an existing fabric, ensure the new switch does not have any existing configuration.
+    When adding a new spine or leaf to an existing fabric, ensure the new switch does not have any existing BGP or interface configuration.
 This will ensure the workflow runs smoothly.